Palo Alto, CA Office Overview

 |Office building||Address||Sqft||Year built|

-There are eight energy-efficient office buildings larger than 50,000 square feet in the city, that bring over 1.4 million square feet of green office space to Palo Alto.
-Over the years, the demand for green buildings, LEED-certified and EPA Energy Star-rated office space in Palo Alto and the rest of the country has grown by leaps and bounds.
-A great example of a LEED-certified office building in Palo Alto CA is University Circle - 1900 University Circle.
-Located in the East Palo Alto commercial real estate submarket of the city, this building was constructed in 2001 and adds nearly 150,000 square feet of Class A LEED Gold-certified office space to the Palo Alto commercial real estate market.
+There are eight energy-efficient office buildings in the city, that have 1.4 million square feet of office space combined.
+Over the years, the demand for green buildings, LEED-certified and EPA Energy Star-rated office space has grown by leaps and bounds.
+A great example of a LEED-Certified property is University Circle - 1900 University Circle.
+The property was constructed in 2001 and adds nearly 150,000 square feet of Class A LEED-Certified Gold office space to the market.

 It's not just in Palo Alto that the demand for green office space is strong.
 California is home to six of the top 30 largest U.S. green office markets.
 According to the 2017 National Green Building Adoption Index, the amount of energy-efficient, green office space has grown by about 33% over the past 12 years.